mr-david-owens/spring-boot-rest-example/README.md

 2014-10-04 18:24:58.870  INFO 10190 --- [           main] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 8090/http
 2014-10-04 18:24:58.872  INFO 10190 --- [           main] com.khoubyari.example.Application        : Started Application in 6.764 seconds (JVM running for 7.06)
 ```

+Access logs for the application are written to tomcat/logs and are in the [Common Log Format](https://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format)

 ## About the Service